 reclaimed and remnant leather, also known as ‘job lot’ leather, left over from larger companies, and include a variety of papers in my books.
 I have an affinity for finding unique closures to add to each piece and am always working on new designs.

-I currently live in Indianapolis with my husband, Tim, and am a proud member of Indiana Artisan.
+I currently live in Indianapolis with my husband and daughter.
+I’m also a proud member of Indiana Artisan.
 Along with exhibiting at CCA and traveling to Fine Art shows around the Midwest, I also teach bookbinding classes for kids and adults and welcome custom orders and commissioned projects.